alzhahir/terraria/README.md

 `docker pull ghcr.io/alzhahir/terraria:main`

 ### Usage in Pterodactyl
-If you want to use the image in Pterodactyl, just add the URL on your egg config:\
+If you want to use the image in Pterodactyl, just add the URL to your egg config:\
 `ghcr.io/alzhahir/terraria:main`

 #### Alternatively, an egg is also available in this repository.